 My kids are always asking me to cut out hearts for them, “I just can’t do it” they say!
-So today I taught them how to cut out a symmetrical heart using this little trick below.
+So today I taught them cutting symmetrical hearts using this little trick below.
+This is an easy trick that they will remember to do their whole lives.
+The result is a perfectly shaped heart.
+All you need is some pink, red, and white construction paper, a pencil, and some scissors.
 Now we’ve got hearts all over the place, ready for Valentine’s Day projects!

 - paper, any kind – cut into small squares, as it’s easier to fold and cut with little hands